What Is NVMe Storage by Lightbits?

 - Hardware-agnostic design using standard x86 servers

-If you’re modernizing your infrastructure and need scalable block storage with advanced operational simplicity, Simplyblock is a high-performance alternative to Lightbits Labs.
+If you’re modernizing your infrastructure and need scalable block storage with advanced operational simplicity, simplyblock is a high-performance solution that provides distributed NVMe/TCP storage system designed for Kubernetes.

 Explore more Simplyblock insights: